RaphiMC/AudioMixer/README.md

 ## Usage
 AudioMixer provides multiple ``AudioMixer`` implementations to choose from.
-* ``BackgroundSourceDataLineAudioMixer``: Easiest to use implementation for realtime audio mixing.
+* ``SourceDataLineAudioMixer``: Easiest to use implementation for realtime audio mixing.
 It mixes audio in the background and sends it to a SourceDataLine.
-* ``SourceDataLineAudioMixer``: Similar to ``BackgroundSourceDataLineAudioMixer`` but you have to call ``mixSlice`` manually.
-This allows you to mix audio in sync with the rest of your application.
 * ``AudioMixer``: Base mixer class.
 Intended for rendering audio to a file.

 After creating an ``AudioMixer`` instance you can play ``Sound`` instances with it using the ``playSound`` method.